subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 Maximally Activating Patches are identified by running the ConvNet backwards, which is actually a very important notion.
 Though originally proposed as a way to identify Maximally Activating Patches, the backwards operation has since been extended to tasks that involve **generating** new images from a trained ConvNet.

-There are two main techniques that are used to run a ConvNet backwards:

-- DeConvNet
-- Guided Backpropagation

 ![](https://subirvarma.github.io/GeneralCognitics/images/cnn13.png)

 *Figure 48: Backwards_Propagation_through_MaxPooling*